SORMAS-Foundation/SORMAS-Project/GUIDE_CREATE_CERTIFICATE.md

 # How to create a new certificate?

-This guide explains how to create a new self signed certifcate, used for SORMAS to SORMAS communication or for accessing the SurvNet interface.
+This guide explains how to create a new self-signed certificate, used for SORMAS to SORMAS communication.

-**Important:** This is the first version of this guide.
-Please get in contact if anything is not clear or you have suggestions on how to improve the guide, the source code or the underlying architecture.

 ### Using the certificate generation script

-1. **Important**: If you customized the install paths during server installation, please open ``generate-cert.sh`` in a text editor and set the ``ROOT_PREFIX`` variable to the same value which was used during the installation. <br/>
-   Run ``bash ./generate-cert.sh``
+1. Run ``bash ./generate-cert.sh``
 2. For the generation of the certificate, the following data is needed: a password, a *Common Name* (CN) and an *Organization* (O).
 These may be set in environment variables (recommended), or provided manually as the script executes.